-Once you believe your cow to be bred, I highly recommend testing to be sure.
-Drawing blood is probably the simplest way to test and can be done 30 days post-breeding on an open cow.
-If your cow has a calf on her, you also have to wait 90 days post-calving for the blood work to be accurate.
-I have personally had horrible experiences with vets palpating, although that is another option.
-I'm not sure if mini's feel different or what, but multiple times have been wrong.
-(I do love and trust my vet.)
-You can do blood testing yourself, check out Biopryn for an easy option.
+Do you think your cow is bred?
+I highly recommend testing to be sure.
+Drawing blood is probably the simplest way to test.
+You can draw blood 30 days post-breeding on an open cow.
+If your cow has a calf, you also have to wait 90 days post-calving for accurate blood work.
+Palpation is another option.
+However, I have not persoanlly had good luck with this route.
+You can do blood testing yourself.
+Check out Biopryn for an easy test option and supplies.

 A heifer begins cycling between nine months and 22 months, but should not be bred until at least 65% of her mature body weight.
 This is generally around 15 months of age.
 Cows cycle into heat approximately every 21 days (give or take a few.)
 Signs of heat include vocalizing, riding other cows, discharge, being trailed by your bull, and standing to be mounted.
 You track heat cycles to have a good idea when your cow was bred.
 Then, enter the date into a cattle gestation table and you have the due date.
 (The link goes to one I like from "Cattle Today.")
 There are a few apps that help track and keep records.
 You could also just keep a calendar or notepad.
 Just remember, good record keeping is essential!!